 For the purposes of this chapter, CEPF defines civil society as all the national and international nongovernment actors that are relevant to the achievement of the conservation outcomes and strategic directions.
-This includes, at least, local, regional, and international conservation NGOs; economic and community development NGOs; scientific/research/academic institutions (including local universities); professional organizations; producer and sales associations; religious organizations; media; advocacy groups; outreach/education/awareness groups; and the parts of the private sector concerned with the sustainable use of natural resources.
+This includes, at least, local and international conservation NGOs; economic and community development NGOs; scientific/research/academic institutions (including local universities); professional organizations; producer and sales associations; religious organizations; media; advocacy groups; outreach/education/awareness groups; and the parts of the private sector concerned with the sustainable use of natural resources.

 The chapter should:

-1. Describe the efforts of major conservation and development organizations working in the Caribbean Islands.

-- 2. Distill the efforts of smaller groups by various classifications or geographic locales. - 3.
+- 1. Describe the efforts of major conservation and development organizations working in the Mediterranean Basin. - 2.
+Distill the efforts of smaller groups by various classifications or geographic locales. - 3.
 Describe formal and informal networks of civil society actors and their work. - 4.
-Analyze the capacity (human resources, technical, financial) of different types of groups as this varies by location (e.g., by country), or focus area (e.g., community development, terrestrial and coastal management, water resources). - 5.
-Analyze the operating environment for civil society, in terms of legal framework, political space, funding availability and stability, ability to register or convene a group, receive funding, report on income, or manage KBAs; and describe variations of these within sub-regions of the hotspot.
-Describe challenges to their long-term financial sustainability. - 6.
+Analyze the capacity (human resources, technical, financial) of different types of groups as this varies by location (e.g., by country), or focus area (e.g., community development, terrestrial management, water resources). - 5.
+Analyze the operating environment for civil society, in terms of legal framework, political space, funding availability, ability to register or convene a group, receive funding, report on income, or manage KBAs; and describe variations of these within sub-regions of the hotspot. - 6.
 Describe gaps in the civil society framework (e.g., by location or issue) to inform whether the CEPF strategy will directly address these gaps or purposefully work around them.